-The instructions provided clarification of the 98 percent offer method.
-This method requires an employer to certify that it offered affordable health coverage providing minimum value to at least 98 percent of its employees.
-The instructions clarify how to report on an employee in a limited non-assessment period.

-The instructions make it clear that an individual in a limited non-assessment period does not count against the employer's 98 percent calculation.
+This method requires an employer to certify that it offered affordable health coverage providing minimum value to at least 98 percent of its employees for whom it is filing a Form 1095-C employee statement and offered minimum essential coverage to those employees' dependents.
+An individual in a limited non-assessment period does not count against the employer's 98 percent calculation.